rcsolis/easy-version/README.md

  > **@param {*object*} args** (Required) Map with the version number and its handler

  > **@param {*function*} notVersionFound** (Optional) Default callback for executes if no version found

+**Note:** This function is responsible for call the request handlers, so its necessary that the handlers are registered before this function and ***returns a response***.
+No middleware can be registered after this function.

 ### Request.version
 Injects the version detected into the *version* attribute of the standard request object.
 So its available to read in all the requests.